 - Later teen years designed single channel oscilloscope

-- Worked with seven other guys on what was to become the first digital
+- Worked on the first digital FAX machine

 - Started using medium and large format cameras

-- Employed Zone System in large format black and white work
+- Embraced the Zone System in large format black and white work

 Started Optronics Technology in 1981 :